L-Sherry/Localize-me/Documentation.md

   See *Translations* for details.

 - `url_prefix` (String): Prefix every URL found in the map file by this.
-Using something based on `document.currentScript.src` is advisable.
+Using something based on `document.currentScript.src` (when using non-modules) or `import.meta.url` (when using modules) is advisable.
   Note that the map file URL is not prefixed with this value.
   See the *Map file* for details.

+  Note that CCLoader v3 may impose more restrictions about which URL may be loaded, such as requiring assets to be relative URL or path-absolute URLs.
+  See its documentation about URL rewriting for details.
+Most notably, CCLoader v3 also support the `mod://` url scheme, so if your mod is only going to be used with ccloader3, then using `mod://id-of-your-mod/` is probably a good idea.

 - `missing_cb` (Function): Localize-Me calls this callback when it finds a text does not have a translation, or a stale one.
 See *Translations* for details.